nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/executors/package.md

 # package

-Build and package an Angular library for publishing
+Build and package an Angular library for publishing.

 Properties can be configured in angular.json when defining the executor, or when invoking it.